Policies Across All 1PD-3PD Courses (updated 7/2/25):

 How to Request Learning Accommodations

 To request accommodations, students with disabilities should first register with the Disability Resource Center (352-392-8565) and provide appropriate supporting documentation for the learning accommodation.
 Students with disabilities should follow this procedure as early as possible in the semester.
 The College of Pharmacy highly encourages that this procedure be completed before each course begins.
 Being proactive in this process will ensure that accommodations are in place for each student’s learning activities, exams, and assessments because grades cannot be retroactively changed.
 Once registered with the Disability Resource Center, students will receive a letter outlining approved learning accommodations.
-The student must email the letter to the coordinator of each course where accommodations are being requested.
-This includes laboratory courses.
-It is the student’s responsibility to ensure that the letter is shared with each course coordinator before accommodations are needed.
-In addition, each student is expected to provide a copy of the accommodations letter to the Office of Student Affairs by email (accommodations@cop.ufl.edu), the Accommodations Coordinator, the local campus academic or education coordinator, and the local Student Affairs Coordinator.
+The student must email the letter for each course for the semester (including Skills Lab) to the Associate Dean for Student Affairs, the Accommodations Coordinator, your local Academic Coordinator, your campus Student Affairs Coordinator, and your course director(s).

 In alignment with the Disability Resource Center policies, students with approved learning accommodations must request accommodations for in-class assignments and assessments a minimum of four business days (Monday – Friday 8 am to 5 pm) prior to the assignment or assessment.
 This does not include the day of the assignment/assessment, weekends, or holidays.
 It is the student’s responsibility to review the syllabus in advance and request accommodations a minimum of four business days prior to each activity.
 Students who request accommodations after the policy deadline may be granted accommodations, provided staff and space are available.
 Please note that we are unable to accommodate requests made less than one business day prior to the assignment/assessment.